awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

 ```
 $ eb local run --envvars RDS_HOST=$RDS_HOST,RDS_DB=$RDS_DB,RDS_USER=$RDS_USER,RDS_PASS=$RDS_PASS
 ```
 Use environment variables to configure a database connection, set debug options, or pass secrets securely to your application\.
-For more information on the options supported by the `eb local` subcommands, see \.
+For more information on the options supported by the `eb local` subcommands, see [`eb local`](eb3-local.md)\.

 After the containers are up and running in Docker, they are ready to take requests from clients\.
 The `eb local` process stays open as long as the containers are running\.
 If you need to stop the process and containers, press **Ctrl\-C**\.